July 4th in the U.S. is a day we celebrate freedom and independence. It’s also a day to remember the struggles preceding that independence.

 The first step is to find your point of indie origin.
-If you lost your job, it could be your origin is a clear event – a single point in time.
-Sometimes it’s not a clear event, but something that grew over time.
+If you lost your job, it could be your origin is a precise event – a single point in time.
+Sometimes it’s not a specific event, but something that grew over time.
 What is your point of indie origin?

-Hint: Start with the day you officially became an indie and work backwards on your timeline.
+Hint: Start with the day you officially became an indie and work backward on your timeline.

-The second step includes mining your timeline for the relevant story elements including the scene, characters, quest, destination, obstacles, and outcome.
+The second step includes mining your timeline for the essential story elements including the scene, characters, quest, destination, obstacles, and outcome.

 When do you use your independence story?

-This story comes in handy in a number of situations, both inside the business and out.
+This story comes in handy in several situations, both inside the business and out.

-Outside the business it’s a beautiful way to answer questions like: What got you started in this business?
+Outside the business, it’s a beautiful way to answer questions such as: What got you started in this business?
 And, Why did you leave your company?
 You can also craft a version for you ‘about’ area on marketing material and websites.

 Origin Storytelling Challenge